 Given the number of issues and their importance, we will progress work as quickly as possible, consistent with running a robust process.
 Our aim is to:

-- Publish working papers and other discussion materials – summer 2019
+- Publish working papers and other discussion materials – summer 2019 and end of 2019

 We are committed to undertaking the SCR in a transparent and open manner.
 We also need industry input to support the development of different options.